martinszeltins/simple-http-proxy/README.md

 ## Simple HTTP proxy

 A lightweight reverse proxy with automatic multi-core workers and keep-alive connections for high throughput.

 Requires Node ≥ 22.0.

+### Contributions are welcome!
+If you can improve this, make it faster, more reliable - please send a pull request.
+The goal for this CLI tool is to keep it as simple and easy to use as possible while making it as fast and reliable as possible.

 ```bash
 $ node proxy \